 This means focusing on one goal per marketing plan to maximise efficiency.
 Each marketing objective you have needs to be specific, bespoke and aimed at its own target audience, even for products that are expansions from an original product.

 As with anything business-related, time is a major factor to watch and be mindful of.
-To quote Small Business again: “A marketing plan has a scheduled beginning and ending.
+To quote Small Business again: “A marketing plan has a scheduled beginning and end.
 This is to allow an analysis of how the methods work in attempting to produce projected results.”
 To create an effective marketing plan, you need to have a solid timeline to work from, beginning to end.
-This will not only create regularmonitoring dates, it can allow you the flexibility to change your strategy if it is not working at any point.
+This will not only create regular monitoring dates, but it can also allow you the flexibility to change your strategy if it is not working at any point.

 There are also other interpretations of the SMART Marketing Objectives model, such as what Smart Insights thinks about the SMART system or marketingteacher.com.
 There are a ton of online resources, but none better than a personal agency to help you make the right marketing decisions.